ScriptFUSION/UpDown-Meter/README.md

 Requirements
 ------------

-UpDown Meter requires [.NET Framework 4.5.1][.NET Framework] which ships with Windows 8.1 and later.
+UpDown Meter requires [.NET Framework 4.5.1][.NET Framework] which ships with Windows 8.1 and later but can be installed on earlier versions of Windows.

 Contributing
 ------------